no-trbl-2-u/tic-tac-typescript-with-react-hooks/README.md

 # Tic-Tac-Typescript using React hooks

-*This project is based on Alexei Darmin's "Building TicTacToe with React Typescript"*
+*Disclaimer: It's probably unwise of me to install your initial package with npm and then use yarn to install the later packages.
+However, this is a little learning experience, not a to-scale web-app.*

-*Disclaimer:*It's probably unwise of me to install your initial package with npm and then use yarn to install the later packages.
-However, this is a little learning experience, not a to-scale web-app.
+*Second Disclaimer: This project is BY NO MEANS a best practice.
+It is a means of learning both TS in React and the new React hooks mechanism.*

 ####
 To create a starter template,
 ```sh